pythonpanda2/CL_MISTRAL7B_REACT/README.md

 # Continual Learning for Large Language Models in Predicting Chemical Reaction Yields

-Large Language Models (LLMs) based on transformer architectures have demonstrated impressive capabilities in learning and generating text from vast datasets.
-However, in many real-world scenarios, such extensive training data may not be available.
-For instance, in synthetic chemistry labs or autonomous experimental setups, data is often generated in continuous batches as new chemical reactions are conducted.
-In such cases, a model needs to continuously update its knowledge as experimental insights evolve, all while minimizing the forgetting of previously learned information.
+Large Language Models (LLMs) based on transformer architectures have shown remarkable capabilities in learning and generating text from vast datasets.
+However, in real-world scenarios like synthetic chemistry labs or autonomous experimental setups, data often arrives incrementally as new chemical reactions are conducted.
+In such cases, models must continuously update their knowledge while minimizing the loss of previously learned information.

-Continual learning, also known as lifelong learning, is a machine learning paradigm designed to address this challenge.
-It enables models to learn and adapt continuously while retaining prior knowledge.
-This paradigm is especially critical for tasks involving ever-evolving, non-stationary data streams, such as the chemical reaction experiments described above.
+Continual learning, also known as lifelong learning, addresses this challenge by enabling models to learn and adapt incrementally while retaining prior knowledge.
+This paradigm is especially critical for tasks involving non-stationary data streams, such as evolving chemical reaction experiments.

-In this work, we utilize Mistral-7B (v0.1), a 7.3-billion parameter open-weight large language model constructed with 32 transformer layers.
-We adapt and modify Mistral-7B to predict the chemical reaction yield.
-Specifically, we enhance the original pretrained Mistral-7B by integrating a custom multi-head attention regression (MHAR) head, designed to learn chemical reaction yields.
-We will utilize the Suzuki Coupling Reactions dataset throught out this study.
-The custom MHAR head is jointly fine-tuned using both full fine-tuning and Low-Rank Adaptation (LoRA) methods to evaluate the predictive performance of this framework in a standard, epochal, end-to-end supervised training scenario where all training data is available.
-All the baseline predicitive performance are derived under these two setting.

-Now we turn out attention to a mimic real world scenrios where all the training data is not available at a time and new information is generated as contineous batches.
-Task-incremental learning focuses on mastering a series of distinct tasks.
-For example, a human learning to play various musical instruments or a robot learning different types of manipulations can be categorized into unique task groups, each with its own learning objective.
-In our framework, we adopt a task-aware learning paradigm, where each data subset corresponds to a specific pair of reactants, forming a distinct task group.
-When a new pair of reactants is introduced, it creates a new task group for the model to learn.
-Specifically, we will split the Suzuki Coupling datasets in the different task groups using the said task grouping.
-Unlike traditional fully supervised fine-tuning approaches, the task-aware paradigm requires the model to learn each task sequentially while preserving knowledge from previous tasks.

-We leverage the optimal LoRA configuration that achieves comparable performance to full fine-tuning for task-aware fine-tuning.
-This setting allows us to explore the phenomenon of catastrophic forgetting, where a model loses previously acquired knowledge as it learns new tasks.
-By employing task-aware LoRA, we highlight the challenges of catastrophic forgetting in LLMs when processing non-stationary data streams.
-Finally, we demonstrate how experience replay can effectively mitigate catastrophic forgetting, ensuring the retention of prior knowledge while learning new tasks.
+## Objective

+This project adapts the Mistral-7B (v0.1), a 7.3-billion-parameter open-weight LLM with 32 transformer layers, for predicting chemical reaction yields.
+Specifically, we integrate a custom **Multi-Head Attention Regression (MHAR)** head into the pretrained Mistral-7B model to enhance its capabilities in predicting chemical reaction yields.

+### Key Features
+- **Baseline Fine-Tuning**: The model is fine-tuned using both full fine-tuning and Low-Rank Adaptation (LoRA) methods on the Suzuki Coupling Reactions dataset.
+These methods serve as benchmarks for predictive performance in traditional end-to-end supervised training.

+- **Task-Incremental Learning**: To mimic real-world scenarios where training data arrives in continuous batches, we implement a **task-aware learning paradigm**:
+  - Each data subset corresponds to a distinct pair of reactants, forming a specific task group.
+  - New task groups are introduced sequentially, requiring the model to learn each task while preserving knowledge from previous ones.
+  - The Suzuki Coupling dataset is partitioned into these task groups to simulate incremental learning scenarios.

+## Approach

+1. **Baseline Training**:
+   - The MHAR head is jointly fine-tuned with the pretrained Mistral-7B using both full fine-tuning and LoRA.
+   - These experiments establish baseline predictive performance in standard training settings where all data is available at once.

+2. **Task-Aware Learning**:
+   - The optimal LoRA configuration (achieving comparable performance to full fine-tuning) is used for task-aware fine-tuning.
+   - This approach evaluates **catastrophic forgetting**, where the model loses prior knowledge as it learns new tasks.

+3. **Mitigating Forgetting**:
+   - **Experience Replay**: We demonstrate how replaying past data effectively mitigates catastrophic forgetting, allowing the model to retain prior knowledge while learning from new tasks.

+## Results

+This framework highlights the challenges and solutions for training LLMs on non-stationary data streams:
+- **Performance Benchmarks**: Full fine-tuning and LoRA are compared in standard training settings.
+- **Forgetting Analysis**: Task-aware fine-tuning explores the impact of catastrophic forgetting on LLMs.
+- **Replay Effectiveness**: Experience replay is shown to be a key technique for preserving prior knowledge during task-incremental learning.

+## Implementation Details

-All experiments and implementations are carried out in JAX and Equinox.
+- All experiments are implemented in **JAX** and **Equinox**, leveraging their flexibility and efficiency for neural network training.
+- The codebase is modular and extensible, enabling further experimentation with continual learning techniques.

 ### Porting Model Weights to JAX
 The Mistral-7B model weights needs to be ported to JAX/Equinox.
 This can be done by following the steps described in the [mistral_jax](https://github.com/AakashKumarNain/mistral_jax/blob/main/instructions.md) repo.
 Alternatively, one can also download them from [here](https://buffalo.box.com/s/ljd66kpkgte8duofz3us2zihb70btwww).